Oleh-Pashchenko/My-Survey-App/README.md

 #### Frontend
 1. Navigate to the Frontend Directory: `cd fe`.
-2. Install Dependencies: `npm install`.
+2. Install Dependencies: `npm install --legacy-peer-deps`.
 3. Start the Backend (in development mode): `npm run dev`.
 4. Access the Frontend: Open http://localhost:3001 in your web browser.